vantage-sh/docs.vantage.sh/docs/connecting_kubernetes.md

 Vantage allows you to see in-cluster costs for Kubernetes clusters, including seeing costs by Container, Service, Namespace and Label.
 Vantage supports any type of Kubernetes deployment (e.g., EKS, GKE, self-managed).
 This allows teams to easily understand how their shared clusters are being utilized and how to account for cluster costs across teams and applications.

 The [Vantage Kubernetes agent](/kubernetes_agent) is the recommended integration point for ingesting Kubernetes costs into Vantage.
+Note that a primary provider (e.g., AWS, Azure, or GCP) is required to connect Kubernetes costs.

 ## How the Integration Works